stuartmaxwell/my-atuin-server/README.md

-# my-atuin-server
+# My Atuin Server

-My Atuin Server
+My set up notes for getting this running on Coolify.

 ## Server Setup